You're sure to make a ton of friends if you bring a bottle of this homemade blueberry pie moonshine to your next gathering.

 When the blueberries are soft and the all the sugars are dissolved, turn the heat off and allow the mixture to cool to room temperature.

-Once at room temperature, add in 1/2 cup of vanilla whipped vodka, and about 1/2 of the bottle of Everclear.
+Once at room temperature, add in 1/2 cup of vanilla whipped vodka, and about half of the bottle of Everclear.

-Transfer the moonshine into 1 quart jars and store in the refrigerator for at least 5 days before drinking.
+Transfer the moonshine into 1 quart jars and store in the refrigerator for at least five days before drinking.

 There are some variations to this homemade moonshine that I have found as well:

 - Use about 2 tablespoons of vanilla extract instead of the vodka.

 - Strain the blueberries out of the mixture.
 However, I like putting the blueberries in the jars and eating them later...

 - Use white sugar instead of brown.
 It will taste a little more like juice and not so much like pie, though.